Kong/docs.konghq.com/app/enterprise/1.5.x/property-reference.md

 a plugin, ensure all instances of it are removed before restarting Kong.

-**Note:** Limiting the amount of available plugins can improve P99 latency when experiencing LRU churning in the database cache (i.e. when the configured `mem_cache_size`) is full.
+**Note:** Limiting the amount of available plugins can improve P99 latency when experiencing LRU churning in the database cache (i.e., when the configured `mem_cache_size`) is full.